How Camera Aperture affects Bokeh in CGI

 How could we replicate the details of real camera lenses in CGI?

-*Notice the green frame inside the frame on the left.
+*Notice the green frame on the right.
 That is for the close-up renders to have a better look at the bokeh.

 Viewport render of the Test Scene